 In summary, the following key places may have the potential to view the proposed Facility.
 A positive declaration of visibility does not necessarily constitute visual impact.
 For example, a very small distinguishable percentage of a solar panel may result in a visual resource receiving "Facility visibility".
-Therefore, see Section 10.1.1 for resource descriptions that elaborate on the potential visual effects of the Facility.
+Therefore, see below for resource descriptions that elaborate on the potential visual effects of the Facility.